lignumsystem/LignumForest/TASKS.md

 - [ ] Change LignumForest command line identical to CrownDensity command line.
 - [ ] Implement required changes by the new command line in the main loop
 - [x] Check L-system is identical to L-system in CrownDensity
-- [ ] Change SetSegmentLength to one used in CrownDensity
+- [x] Change SetSegmentLength to one used in CrownDensity.
+      - Using explicitely LignumForest::SetScotsPineSegmentLength
 - [X] Check the Meta files, parameter and function files in CrownDensity that they are the ones that produce a satisfactory tree development
 - [ ] Change Meta files, parameter and function files to ones used in CrownDensity
-- [-] Transfer global variables used from CrownDensity to LignumForest and use LignumForest namespace. **Jari** work in progress.
+- [x] Transfer global variables used from CrownDensity to LignumForest and use LignumForest namespace. **Jari** work in progress.
+	  - LignumForest compiles.
 ## Additional tasks

 It seems CGAL 5.6 (latest manual in cgal.org) can write